ryansupak-avanade-001/inno-fedsrv-mcp-testagent/README.md

 2. **Update `config.json`**:
    - Ensure `xai_api_key` is set (or use `.env`).
    - Set `default_mcp_server` to your MCP server URL (e.g., OSDU server or custom MCP server).
-   - `orchestrator_prompts` and `executor_prompts` are pre-configured for semantic matching and expandability.
+   - `orchestrator_prompts`, `executor_prompts`, and `formatter_prompts` are pre-configured for semantic matching, tool execution, and output formatting.

    Example `config.json`:
    ```json